raspberrypi/documentation/faqs/README.md

 You get the Raspberry Pi board itself.
 The [official power supply](https://www.raspberrypi.org/products/raspberry-pi-universal-power-supply/) and an SD card are not included, but they can be purchased at the same time from most places that sell the Raspberry Pi.
 You can also purchase pre-loaded SD cards; we recommend buying these from us or our licensed distributors rather than from third parties, as our software is updated regularly and cards sold by third parties can quickly become outdated.

 An official case for the Raspberry Pi is available separately [from our distributors](https://www.raspberrypi.org/products/).
 There are also lots of home-brew case discussions on the forum, as well as several third-party cases available.
-We suggest stopping by the [cases subforum](https://www.raspberrypi.org/phpBB3/viewforum.php?f=40) and reading some of the threads about cases you can purchase or build yourself.
 There are also loads of awesome [3D-printable cases](https://www.raspberrypi.org/blog/3d-printed-raspberry-pi-cases/) that community members have designed.

 ### I'm worried I have a fake Pi!